-- 7.(1) The Council is responsible for all matters relating to the financial administration of the First Nation whether or not they have been assigned or delegated to an officer, employee, committee, contractor or agent by or under this Law. - (2) Subject to paragraph 5(1)(f) of the Act, this Law and any other applicable First Nation law, the Council may delegate to any of its officers, employees, committees, contractors or agents any of its functions under this Law except the following: - (a) the approval of Council policies; - (b) the appointment of members, the chair and the vice-chair of the Finance and Audit Committee; - (c) the approval of budgets and financial statements of the First Nation; and - (d) the approval of borrowing of the First Nation.
+7.(1) The Council is responsible for all matters relating to the financial administration of the Squiala First Nation whether or not they have been assigned or delegated to an officer, employee, committee, contractor or agent by or under this Law.

+(2) Subject to paragraph 5(1)(f) of the Act, this Law and any other applicable Squiala First Nation law, the Council may delegate to any of its officers, employees, committees, contractors or agents any of its functions under this Law except the following:

+(a) the approval of Council policies;

+(b) the appointment of members, the vice-chairperson and the chairperson of the Finance and Audit Committee;

+- (c) the approval of budgets and financial statements of the Squiala First Nation; and - (d) the approval of borrowing of the Squiala First Nation.